- Culture of safety. A goal of zero accidents. Ever.

 - Culture of giving back.
 Supporting the communities in which we work and live.

-We strive to be a good neighbor in the communities in which we do business.
+At Metals Recycling Services, we strive to be a good neighbor in the communities in which we do business.
 For example, all our facilities support local community fire departments, providing space and vehicles for firefighters training with “Jaws of Life”.

 We work with fire and police departments, and have developed strong community partnerships with programs like: